Oregon, United States

 Pros

-The most obvious and probably biggest pro with buying an eCommerce business is that the hard work is (or should be) already done for you.
+The most obvious and probably biggest pro with buying an eCommerce business is that the hard work (should be) already done for you.
 There shouldn’t be a need to spend a year of restless nights trying to figure out how to lift a new business off the ground.

 In most cases, you’ll begin making money from the first day you take ownership.